The million-dollar question: Can a narcissist change?

 If you suffer from low self-esteem, narcissistic misrepresentation will ignite investigation rooted in self-blame more than what it really needs to ignite: FLUSHING, cutting off, and taking the rose-tinted glasses off so that you can actually see that those flags are RED.

-If you’ve ever wondered, “can a narcissist change?” here’s what you need to know + 3 signs that he/she will never change (whether they are a narcissist or not).
+If you’ve ever wondered, “can a narcissist change?” here’s what you need to know + 3 signs that he/she will never change (whether they have narcissistic personality disorder or not).

 As much as I don’t think it’s right to say that someone will never change, I also, can’t lie about my own experiences; I can’t bullsh*t you guys.